zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revo_cl_racing/1_read_me.md

 Built-in OSD is     Serial4

-this board REQUIRES external Compass via I2C bus
+this board REQUIRES external Baro and Compass via I2C bus: UART4 TX is SCL and UART4 RX is SDA

 Built-in OSD can be configured via files in root directory of SD card: